Sovereignty of the Philippines: Japanese occupation during World War II

 A few hours after the Japanese attack on Pearl Harbor on December 7, 1941, the Japanese launched air raids in several cities and US military installations in the Philippines on December 8, and on December 10, and Manila was occupied by the Japanese on January 2, 1942.
 The Commonwealth government by then had become a Government in exile seated in Washington, D.C., upon the invitation of U.S. President Roosevelt.
 Philippine President Manuel L. Quezon had declared Manila, the capital, an "open city" and left it under the rule of Jorge B. Vargas, as mayor.

-The Japanese entered Manila on January 2, 1942 and established it as the capital.
+The Japanese entered Manila on January 2, 1942, and established it as the capital.
 Japan fully captured the Philippines on May 6, 1942, after the Battle of Corregidor.
-The Second Philippine Republic was established on October 14, 1943 under Japanese occupation and endured until the end of the war, it was repudiated and the government of the Commonwealth of the Philippines restored.
+The Second Philippine Republic was established on October 14, 1943, under Japanese occupation and endured until the end of the war, it was repudiated and the government of the Commonwealth of the Philippines restored.

-Independence and sovereignty
+Recognition of independence

-In accordance with the Tydings–McDuffie Act, President Harry S. Truman issued Proclamation 2695 of July 4, 1946 officially recognizing the independence of the Philippines.
+In accordance with the Tydings–McDuffie Act, President Harry S. Truman issued Proclamation 2695 of July 4, 1946, officially recognizing the independence of the Philippines.

 On the same day, the Treaty of Manila between the governments of the United States and the Philippines was signed.
 The treaty provided for the recognition of the independence of the Republic of the Philippines and the relinquishment of American sovereignty over the Philippine Islands.

 During the interim since the end of the 19th century, the constitutive theory of statehood had given way to the declarative theory of statehood.
-A document that is often quoted on the matter is the Montevideo Convention (1933), Article 1 of which states:
+The Montevideo Convention (1933), which defined the theory, states: